your cart

 The 15 Days of Chinese New Year

-The celebrations are commenced by the initial cleaning of the home, this will help to avoid any good luck from being swept away during the new year festivities.
+The New Year celebrations are commenced by the initial cleaning of the home, this will help to avoid any good luck from being swept away during the new year festivities.

 Schools and businesses will be closed for a few days to ensure that everyone can spend time with their families.
 Parades and performances along with firework displays will engulf the streets and sky as they celebrate embarking upon a new year.